matturry/NaturewatchCameraServer-CommunityDevelopmentEdition/README.md

 ![Build Image](https://github.com/interactionresearchstudio/NaturewatchCameraServer/workflows/Build%20Image/badge.svg?branch=dev)

-# NaturewatchCameraServer - Experimental edition
+# NaturewatchCameraServer - Community edition

 This is the Developement branch for the My Naturewatch Camera.
 It is a Python server script that captures a video stream from a Pi Camera and serves it as a .mjpg